 One of the most exciting things about orbs is that you can create both public and private orbs yourself using the orb development kit.

 It’s important to note that private orbs are not meant to be used as a secrets management tool.
 Any information that could be considered “secret” such as API keys, auth tokens, and passwords, should never be entered directly as parameter values.
 CircleCI’s orb development best practices has more information on this.
-For the purpose of storing secrets, we strongly recommend using contexts and environment variables, which you can read about here.
+For the purpose of storing secrets, we strongly recommend using contexts and environment variables or using OpenID Connect (OIDC) authentication tokens to securely access secrets stored in a third-party secrets manager.

 Don’t reinvent the wheel